Are you Selling your Apartment Below Market Value (without knowing)?

 In this podcast, we'll be talking about traders and why selling your apartment to a trader has its disadvantages.
 Learn more from this podcast.

 Good morning, Andrew Murray from Apartment Specialists.
-Today we are talking about traders.
+In this article I am going to talk about traders.
 Why?
-Because if you are selling your apartment below market's worth if you are selling to a trader.
-There are approximately 1600 apartments per year in the CBD that are being sold, and traders make up or are involved in 10% of those transactions.
-Now that's a lot of apartments being undersold.
-Now, don't get me wrong, traders do have their place.
-They're great if there's a situation where an owner needs to, say, sell in days because they have a financial issue or they can't pay the body corporate fees, or if they need an unconditional offer very quickly.
-Sometimes things happen in an owner's life which means they need to sell very quickly.
+Because you are selling your apartment below the market's worth if you are selling to a trader.
+There are approximately 1600 apartments sold per year in the CBD, and for 10% of those transactions traders are involved.
+Now that's heaps of apartments being undersold.
+Don't get me wrong, traders do have their place.
+They're great if there's a situation where the owner needs to sell in days because they have a financial issue or can't pay the body corporate fees, or if they need an unconditional offer very quickly.
+Sometimes things happen in an owner's life which means they have a need to sell very fast.

-But if that's the case, a real estate agent shouldn't be selling.
+But in this case, a real estate agent should not be selling the apartment.
 What are you paying us for?
 What?
-To just call somebody on the phone and go, okay?
-So if anybody is in that situation, feel free, send me an email [email protected], or, give me a ring on 021-424-892, and I'll put you directly in touch with a trader and you can deal directly with them.
-Because it's not my job.
-It's not good for my reputation, and it's not good for my statistics.
-Anyway, just talking about how many apartments do get undersold to traders, and it's remarkably a lot more than you think.
+For the agent to just call somebody on the phone and sell it?
+If anybody finds themself in this situation, feel free to send me an email at [email protected], or, give me a call on 021 424 892, and I'll put you in touch with a trader directly and you can deal with them.
+Because it's not my job to sell this.
+It's not good for my statistics, it's also not good for my reputation.
+The percentage of apartments that get undersold to traders is surprisingly a lot higher than you might think.

-And the thing is you ask, how do these traders get their deals?
-How are they finding out about your apartment?
-How are they consistently getting or buying apartments underneath market value, doing them up and making them a profit, to the point where they can actually be in the Deloitte's Fast 50.
-Be one of the top companies in New Zealand.
+How are these traders finding out about your apartment?
+How do they get their deals?
+How are they repeatedly buying apartments below market value, renovating them and making them a profit, making enough where they can be in the Deloitte's Fast 50 and be one of the top companies in New Zealand.

-It's because they get approximately 70% of their deals through real estate agents.
-So that's where your real estate agents are getting paid to undersell the property.
-Now, yes, in some cases there may be a situation, but in many cases I bet you there's not, and in my opinion, there's definitely not a reason in my opinion.
-In clauses I have seen, there are completely different reasons for these traders buying the properties.
-One, in fact, which is used regularly, I see, which is disclosed to the owner, this purchaser is suspected to be in trade, and is actually selling these apartments overseas in a similar-type fashion, or by any other means.
-It's not that exact wording but that's the gist of it and so the owner thinks, "Oh, okay, so the purchaser's going to take this apartment and go and sell it to an overseas buyer in a seminar and rip someone off like was done with Blue Chip and done with all the other different institutions that sold like that."
+This is because they get approximately 70% of their deals through real estate agents.
+Real estate agents get paid to undersell the property.
+And yes, it's true that in some cases there may be a situation where this is necessary, but in many cases I bet you there's not a reason, and there's definitely not a reason in my opinion.
+In clauses I have seen, there are completely different reasons I've seen implied for these traders buying the properties.
+One which is used commonly, and is disclosed to the owner, is that this purchaser is suspected to be in trade, and is actually selling these apartments overseas in a similar-type fashion, or by any other means.
+That wording is not exact, but it's along those lines, and so the owner then thinks, "Okay, so the purchaser's going to buy this apartment and then go and sell it to an overseas buyer in a seminar and rip off someone like what was done with Blue Chip and the other different institutions that sold like that."

 But it's not happening at the moment.
 That hasn't been done since 2004, 2005, 2006, 2007.
-It's not happening at the moment.
-Yet, it enables an owner to accept underselling their apartment, when really what's happening is, it's going straight to the trader, and within a couple of weeks, straight on trade, and dealing with the same retail buyers.
-Now, that just shouldn't happen.
-And that's why obviously if anybody needs to get in touch with a trader, just get the number off me and you can deal with them directly.
-I don't get paid a cent, I don't have anything to do with it.
-How can, as you and I know, can you stop, or know that you're not dealing with a trader?
+Yet, this enables an owner to accept underselling their apartment, when in reality, it's going straight to the trader, and within a couple of weeks, it's advertised on Trademe, and dealing with the same retail buyers.
+This just shouldn't be happening.
+That's why if there's anybody that needs to get in touch with a trader, you can get their number off me and you can deal with them directly.
+I don't get paid for this; I don't have anything to do with it.
+So how can you know that you're not dealing with a trader?

-There are a lot of people who you can buy your apartment, you can put any name or nominee and they could nominate it to a trader.
-And then thirdly, so then that has to be declared, so they've actually asked the purchaser's name, because an agent goes, "Okay, I think they're a trader," but if they don't ask them the question, they think they don't have to declare it.
-That form is forcing them to ask the question, so you know if you're dealing with a trader, and the reason why it's so important when you compare it to the housing industry compared to the apartment industry, is it's so hard for you to know values in the apartment market, we can provide you with a free valuation.
+There are many people who could buy your apartment, you can put any name or nominee and they could nominate it to a trader.
+And then, because it has to be declared, they've asked the purchaser's name which means the agent will have to say, "Okay, I think they're a trader."
+However, if the agent doesn't ask them this question, then they think they don't have to declare it.
+That form is forcing them to ask the question, so you'll know if you're dealing with a trader.
+It's so important when you're comparing the housing industry to the apartment industry, it's so hard for you to know values in the apartment market, we can provide you with a free valuation.

-I'll give you an example.
-How I work, is I will go and look for a building that's under value.
-What I mean by that is the sales, how they're being sold, the methods of sales or a bit of history of the building or basically, the apartments and what they've been selling for or how the previous people in my industry have been selling them, have not been achieving the values that they should be achieving.
+Here's an example.
+In my work, I go and look for a building that's under value.
+I look at the sales in the building, how the apartments are being sold, the methods of sales and the building's history.
+I research what they've been selling for or how the previous people in my industry have been selling them and not achieving the values that they should be achieving.

-So I'll go in there and sell them for what they are actually worth.
-And that's what a trader does.
-They go and look for these buildings.
-"Okay, these are the sale prices they are selling for," and go, "Okay, I know that I can put in an offer that to an owner looks very good because they're going to compare it to the previous sales, when really I know it's worth this in this market because this market's moved so much."
-So it's very, very difficult, so that's why a form like that is very important, and also who you chooses as an agent is very important, but that's your own individual choice.
+Then I'll go in and sell them for what they are actually worth.
+And this is the research a trader does.
+They go and look for these buildings, they see the prices they are selling for and go, "Okay, I know that I can present an offer that will look very good to an owner because they will compare it to the previous sales in the building, when really I know it's worth more in this market because the market's moved so much."
+That's why a form like that is very important, and it also means who you choose as an agent is very important, but that's your own individual choice.

-So obviously, that's a normal part of what we do because my aim is to get the highest prices for the vendor, and the highest prices bring you business.
+Obviously, that's a normal part of what we do because my aim is to get the highest prices for the vendor, and the highest prices bring your business.
 It's pretty simple.
-That's like with any industry, you do a good job, you get more business.
-That's why a lot of mine comes through referrals, through body corporates, through building managers, through all that kind of thing because that's what I do, it's good for the building.
-Anyway, so first of all, get a form signed, so the agent has to declare it, but the agent has to ask the question and then declare it because otherwise, they will just not ask the question.
-Two, get the most up to date sales prices you can get and the methods of sale but then again, that's a slightly flawed process to see the values.
-Ask for some sales in the most similar building, a comparable building to yours.
+That's the same in any industry, if you do a great job, you get more business.
+That's why a lot of my business comes through body corporates, through referrals, through building managers, etc, because what I do is good for the building.
+Your first step is to get that form signed, so the agent has to ask the question and then declare it, because otherwise they will just not ask the question.
+Secondly, learn the most up to date sales prices, and get the methods of sale.
+Then again, that's a slightly flawed process to see the values.
+Ask for some sales statistics in the most similar building, a comparable building to yours.

-Are they letting other agents from other competing agencies try to sell your property?
-And if they are, are they offering them a fair commission because they may say, "Yes, I let every single agent through," but if your agent is only going to offer them or share 10%, 20%, 30% of the commission, why is that other agent from a competing agency going to waste his time?
-Because at the end of the day, they're doing what we're all doing.
+Is the agent letting other agents from other competing agencies try to sell your property as well?
+If they are, are they offering them a fair commission?
+They may say, "Yes, I let every single agent through", but if your agent is only going to offer them or share 10%, 20%, 30% of the commission, why would that other agent from a competing agency waste their time?
+At the end of the day, they're doing what we're all doing.
 It's a job and they're there to make money.
-Now, I hope this has been helpful and look forward to talking to you soon.
-Thank you, bye.
+I hope this has been helpful.